 Managed Portfolio Series (the "Trust") was organized as a Delaware statutory trust on January 27, 2011.
 The Trust is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company.
 The Nuance Concentrated Value Fund (the "Fund") is a non-diversified series with its own investment objectives and policies within the Trust.
 The investment objective of the Fund is long-term capital appreciation.
 The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 946 Financial Services - Investment Companies.
 The Fund commenced operations on May 31, 2011.
 The Fund currently offers two classes, the Investor Class and the Institutional Class.
-Investor Class shares may be subject to a front-end sales charge of up to 5.00%.
 Investor Class shares are subject to a 0.25% of average daily net assets distribution and servicing fee and each class of shares is subject to a shareholder servicing fee of up to 0.15% of average daily net assets.
 Each class of shares has identical rights and privileges with respect to voting on matters affecting a single share class.
 The Fund may issue an unlimited number of shares of beneficial interest, with no par value.